Abella Danger

-Early life and career
+Early life

 Danger was born and raised in Miami, Florida.
+Danger went to South Miami Middle School.

+Career

-She made her adult film debut in July 2014 for Bang Bros.
+Danger made her adult film debut in July 2014 for Bang Bros.
 She later moved to Los Angeles, California.
 Fortune has described her as one of the most popular and in-demand performers in the business.
-She has also worked as a director, and as an erotic model.
+She has also worked as a director.

 In 2019, Danger was cast in Her & Him, the directorial porn debut of mainstream Hollywood actress Bella Thorne.
 The short film is produced by Pornhub and is the third film in the company's Visionaries Director's Club series.
 Danger also features in the second film in the series, I Love You.

-Danger contributed vocals and appears in the music video to the song, "911", by Israeli EDM producer and Dj Borgore off his second studio album, The Art of Gore.
+Danger contributed vocals and appears in the music video to the song, "911", by Israeli EDM producer and DJ Borgore off his second studio album, The Art of Gore.

-In February 2021, Danger starred in Thorne's music video for Shake It, which featured the two engaged in simulated sexual activity that led to the video being taken down from YouTube shortly after its premiere.
+In February 2021, Danger starred in Thorne's music video for Shake It, which featured the two engaged in simulated sexual activity that led to the video being taken down from YouTube shortly after its premiere, after it was taken down, the video became available again.
 The appearance was noted as a continuation of a mutually beneficial collaboration between the two, providing Thorne with legitimacy in the adult entertainment community and providing Danger with wider mainstream exposure.

 In 2022, Danger posed with mainstream Hollywood actress Denise Richards, to recreate a scene from the film Wild Things (1998), which Danger initiated after learning that Richards had joined OnlyFans.
 On January 7, 2023, Danger co-hosted the AVN Awards with Reya Sunshine, which marked the show's return to a live audience for the first time since 2020.
 In 2023, Danger was deemed the "Most Popular Female Performer" at the Fifth Annual Pornhub Awards.
 The same year, Danger was viewed over 1.89 billion times on Pornhub, more than any other performer.

-As of 2024, Danger has been studying at the University of Miami with the goal of becoming an attorney.
+Danger is a former adult film star and, from 2024, she has been studying at the University of Miami with the goal of becoming an attorney. and wants to be a sports agent.

 Personal life

-Danger was in a relationship with singer Gaby Guerrero (Gaby G) and appeared in her music video "City on Fire".
-She played a character luring the singer to the dark side of Los Angeles.
-She is Jewish.
+In 2018, Danger was in a relationship with singer Gaby Guerrero (Gaby G), and appeared in her music video "City on Fire", playing a character luring the singer to the dark side of Los Angeles.
+In 2021, Danger appeared with singer Gaby Guerrero (Gaby G) in the music video Closer.